Jonas Jeppesen

 Jonas Jeppesen (born 3 January 1998) is a Danish motorcycle speedway rider.

 Career

-He rode in the top tier of British Speedway, riding for the Somerset Rebels in the SGB Premiership 2018, in addition to riding for Ipswich Witches.
+Jeppesen rode in the top tier of British Speedway, riding for the Somerset Rebels in the SGB Premiership 2018, in addition to riding for Ipswich Witches.
 He was a finalist in the 2019 Individual Speedway Junior World Championship.

-In 2023, he helped Esbjerg Vikings win the Danish League.
+In 2023, Jeppesen helped Esbjerg Vikings win the Danish League.
 In 2024, he made his Swedish Speedway Team Championship debut riding for Vargarna.